Duma election update: United Russian retains constitutional majority as e-voting used to "edit" results

 Source: CEC

-As bne IntelliNews reported the KPRF have been the main beneficiary of the jailed anti-corruption activist and opposition politician Alexei Navalny’s smart voting and its better than expected result can be attributed to the success of the campaign, despite the Kremlin’s largely successful efforts to prevent the list of candidates to support being published on the internet, just under two thirds of which were from the KPRF.
-Nevertheless, questions have been raised over this result too as early exit polls showed that the communists had won as much as 25% of the vote, before the electronic results were included in the tally.
+As bne IntelliNews reported, the KPRF have been the main beneficiary of the jailed anti-corruption activist and opposition politician Alexei Navalny’s smart voting, and its better than expected result can be attributed to the success of the campaign, despite the Kremlin’s largely successful efforts to prevent the list of candidates to support being published on the internet, just under two thirds of which were from the KPRF.
+Nevertheless, questions have been raised over this result too, as early exit polls showed that the Communists had won as much as 25% of the vote, before the electronic results were included in the tally.

-The main loser from the elections was the LDPR, lead by firebrand Vladimir Zhirnovsky and saw its share of the vote almost halved.
+The main loser from the elections was the LDPR, led by firebrand Vladimir Zhirnovsky, and saw its share of the vote almost halved.
 Most of these lost votes went to the New People, a party associated with the presidential administration that was set up a year ago and designed to capture votes from the liberal protest end of the spectrum.
-New People scrapped across the 5% threshold to enter the Duma as the first new party to enter the Duma since 2003 when Rodina was elected, but later transformed into Just Russia (aka Fair Russia), which re-entered the Duma in these elections with more or less the same number of seats.
+New People scraped across the 5% threshold to enter the Duma as the first new party to do so since 2003, when Rodina was elected, but later transformed into Just Russia (aka Fair Russia), which re-entered the Duma in these elections with more or less the same number of seats.

 Constitutional majority, protest threat

-United Russia’s projected 315 seats in new Duma will raise eyebrows as the results strongly suggests that the authorities have introduced a large number of fake votes into the system.
+United Russia’s projected 315 seats in the new Duma will raise eyebrows as the results strongly suggest that the authorities have introduced a large number of fake votes into the system.
 Videos posted on social media showed many cases of blatant ballot stuffing in many of the districts.

-As bne IntelliNews reported in “Russia’s hybrid Duma elections” the Kremlin is caught on the horns of a dilemma: on the one hand it needs to win as many genuine votes as possible or face the prospect of mass demonstrations; and on the other it cannot win enough votes for United Russia to take a constitutional majority and so has to cheat.
+As bne IntelliNews reported in “Russia’s hybrid Duma elections”, the Kremlin is caught on the horns of a dilemma: on the one hand it needs to win as many genuine votes as possible or face the prospect of mass demonstrations; and on the other, it cannot win enough votes for United Russia to take a constitutional majority and so has to cheat.
 The problem is how far the Kremlin can push the cheating to get its party into power before the population rebels.
-The experience of Belarus' president Alexander Lukashenko blatant falsification in the August 9 presidential last summer where protests broke out only hours after polls closed is a poignant reminder of what is at stake.
+The experience of Belarus' President Alexander Lukashenko's blatant falsification in the August 9 presidential election last summer, where protests broke out only hours after polls closed, is a poignant reminder of what is at stake.

-Russians are much less likely to protest, according to recent polls, as they have far more to lose from the economic dislocation that comes with a colour revolution, but at the same time the Kremlin has raised the stakes of public protests by ratcheting up the repression to unprecedented levels not seen since the Soviet Union days.
-Blatantly fixing the vote in Moscow is particularly dangerous as Muscovites are the most likely to protest of any of Russia’s urban residents.
+Russians are much less likely to protest, according to recent polls, as they have far more to lose from the economic dislocation that comes with a colour revolution, but at the same time the Kremlin has raised the stakes of public protests by ratcheting up the repression to unprecedented levels not seen since the days of the Soviet Union.
+Blatantly fixing the vote in Moscow is particularly dangerous, as Muscovites are the most likely to protest of any of Russia’s urban residents.

 The Kremlin went into this election with the plan for United Russia to win at least 45% of the vote on a 45% turnout.

-Although the final count is not in yet it appears that the United Russia won 49.5% of the partly list votes that account for 225 seats in total.
+Although the final count is not in yet, it appears that the United Russia won 49.5% of the partly list votes that account for 225 seats in total.

 Most of the protest candidates listed on Team Navalny’s smart voting list did not enter the Duma – one of the Kremlin’s key goals in this election according to many pundits.
-The party lists gives United Russia a total of 120 seats while in the single-mandate constituencies it won 195 seats out of a total of 225 available.
+The party lists have given United Russia a total of 120 seats, while in the single-mandate constituencies it won 195 seats out of a total of 225 available.

-The United Russia party list was headed by the popular Russian foreign minister Sergei Lavrov and Russian Defence Minister Sergei Shoigu, both of which Interfax reports have already refused to take up their parliamentary seats, passing them on to colleagues.
+The United Russia party list was headed by the popular Russian Foreign Minister Sergei Lavrov and Russian Defence Minister Sergei Shoigu, both of which Interfax reports have already refused to take up their parliamentary seats, passing them on to colleagues.

-Even if United Russia continues to dominate the Duma the KPRF has increased the number of seats to 65 from 42, but that is not enough to allow it to more than lobby for change.
-New People party will likely have 12 seats.
+Even if United Russia continues to dominate the Duma, the KPRF has increased its number of seats to 65 from 42, but that is not enough to allow it to do more than lobby for change.
+The New People Party will likely have 12 seats.